Engineering diamond interfaces free of dark spins: P1 Center DEER Signals

 To compute the off-axis resonances, the associated coupling constants $A'_{\parallel}$ and $A'_{\perp}$ are used and are related to the on-axis constants by $ A'_{\parallel} = \frac{1}{9} (A_{\parallel} + 8 A_{\perp})$ and $ A'_{\perp} = \frac{1}{9} (4 A_{\parallel} + 5 A_{\perp})$ \cite{PhysRevB.94.155402}.

-Fig.~\ref{figSI:gfactor} shows the bare diamond DEER spectra for Sample 3 and Sample 2 in more detail as well as the theoretical and fitted values for the resonances.
+Fig.~\ref{figSI:gfactor} shows a representative DEER spectrum for Sample 3 and Sample 2 in more detail as well as the theoretical and fitted values for the resonances.
 The theoretical values are found using the above equations and the fitted values come from six-peak Lorentzian fits for Sample 3 and three-peak Lorentzian fits for Sample 2.
-In Fig.~\ref{figSI:gfactor}(a), Sample 3 has on-axis (peaks 1, 2, 3) and off-axis (peaks 4, 5, 6) P1 center resonances visible.
+In Fig.~\ref{figSI:gfactor}(a), Sample 3 has on-axis (green - peaks 1, 2, 3) and off-axis (purple - peaks 4, 5, 6) P1 center resonances visible.
 The on-axis splitting is found to be $227.1 \pm 1.1$ MHz from the fitting and the off-axis splitting is $170.1 \pm 0.4$ MHz.
 These splittings agree with values for \textsuperscript{14}N. In contrast, Sample 2 exhibits two peaks (labeled 1 and 2) split by $120.1 \pm $ MHz (from curve fit), which is in good agreement with the theoretical prediction for off-axis \textsuperscript{15}N P1 centers (Fig.~\ref{figSI:gfactor}(b)).
 The on-axis P1 centers are not detectable in this case.

 Furthermore, the splitting near 560 MHz for Sample 3 is characteristic of \textsuperscript{14}N implantation, which produces three distinct resonances each for on and off-axis P1 centers from the $I = 1$ nuclear spin.
 Here, the surface spin (precessing at the electron Larmor frequency $\omega_e$) is spectrally resolved from the $m_I = 0$ hyperfine transition of the \textsuperscript{14}N P1 center (precessing at $\omega_e + \frac{A_{\perp}^2}{\omega_e}$) \cite{PhysRevB.94.155402}.
 Conversely, the lack of splitting for Sample 2 is indicative of the $I = 1/2$ nuclear spin in \textsuperscript{15}N which splits into two hyperfine resonances.